top of page

 Grand Prior Hugh McKenna

-Grand Prior Emeritus Sir Dr. Daithi O'Briain ThD,
+Grand Prior Emeritus Sir Dr. Daithi O'Briain ThD (G.S.S of Ireland and Great Britain,

 Grand Bishop of Ireland Martin Pius Kelly DD OSPA,